caiocvelasco/caiocvelasco.github.io/index.md

 </body>
 </html>

-I'm a Mechanical Engineer from Brazil with a Master in Economics & Public Policy from the University of California Los Angeles (UCLA) where I was awarded both the Lemann and the Luskin Fellowship for academic excellence.
+I'm a Mechanical Engineer from Brazil with a Master in Economics & Public Policy from the University of California Los Angeles (UCLA).
 In 2021, because of the pandemic, I decided to stop a Ph.D. in Economics in the Netherlands and transition into **Data Science**.

+My experience ranges from Advanced Math, Economics, Statistics (with Causal Inference), Business Analysis, Product Ownership, Data Engineering, Data Science, and Consulting.

 I grew up in Rio de Janeiro and education was the only weapon I had to succeed in life.
 As a consequence of my efforts, I was awarded by Yale University, UCLA, General Electric Foundation, Lemann Foundation, and The Club of Rome.

 I have a very technical profile, but I also bring strong business and entrepreneurial skills to the table.
 In the past, I helped build Stone Payments, a famous Brazilian FinTech payment company (NASDAQ: STNE).
 I also created my own mathematics digital product (MePrepara) with over 140 videos teaching low-income Brazilian students who want to take the GMAT and GRE exams and apply for MBA/PhD abroad.
 I also worked in the education sector in Brazil, as a consultant.

-As hobbies, I play football competitively (forward), it's my passion.
-I have played in amateur leagues in Brazil, USA, and the Netherlands.
-I also have a strong passion for teaching and educating others.
-A personal characteristic I am proud of is the ability to transform very complex subjects into intuitive topics for any audience.

-I find happiness in the little things in life and I also learned a lot from every mistake I have made so far (and still do).

 Thank you for visiting :)